-America has become the cruelest and most violent planet in the industrialized world: internally and externally.
-The levels of industrialized violence unleashed from our failure in Vietnam, recently sanitized in Ken Burn's documentary, to our colossal defeats in Afghanistan and Iraq are staggering to comprehend.
+America has become the cruelest and most violent country in the industrialized world: internally and externally.
+The levels of industrialized violence unleashed from our failure in Vietnam, recently sanitized in Ken Burn’s documentary, to our colossal defeats in Afghanistan and Iraq are staggering to comprehend.
 The recent mass shooting in Las Vegas reveals the incomprehensible amount of deaths we suffer from our homegrown terrorists.
 No advanced country or nation sees more death, war, domestic abuse, and rape, and does so little to solve it, like America.

-The mendacity of such slogans as "thank you for your service" and "support our troops" or "caring for our children" (43% of U.S. children live in poverty http://www.nccp.org ) are equally about emptiness as well as they are about betrayal.
-Historian and author Andrew Bacevich critically observes that the reality of supporting our troops is mired in dishonesty and indifference.
+The mendacity of such slogans as “thank you for your service” and “support our troops” or “caring for our children” (43% of U.S. children live in poverty http://www.nccp.org ) are equally about emptiness as well as they are about betrayal.
+Historian and author Andrew Bacevich critically observe that the reality of supporting our troops is mired in dishonesty and indifference.

 Dishonesty pervades the relationship between the U.S. military and society.
 Rhetorically, we “support the troops.”
 But the support is seldom more than skin-deep.